EdwinWenink/archive_fever/content/posts/72-stable_diffusion_portraits.md

 <figcaption>Edwin and Vincent.</figcaption>
 </figure>

-The breakthrough where I started seeing results that I liked was when I started including the names of painters and artists.
+Only after including the names of painters and artists I started seeing results that I liked.
 For example, I added jugendstil artist Alphone Mucha to the prompt.
 These results are obviously not "realistic," but in for example the top left picture I started recognizing a bit of myself in the glance of the eyes.
 The style worked really well with the Monstera in the background.